 Prior to Co-Founding Newmark Schools with Dr. Regina Peter in 2001, Ms. Allman worked in the field of special education and life-skills coaching, specifically as a behavior intervention specialist and school social worker at state-approved private special needs schools in New Jersey.
 She is a former Adjunct Sports Psychology Professor at Seton Hall University and Executive Director of the Association of Women Athletes in Transition where she was instrumental in coaching people how to maximize their ability to achieve peak performance results consistently.
 She earned her Bachelor of Arts degree in Sociology from Seton Hall University.
 Ms. Allman was the recipient of a four-year athletic scholarship (1982-1986) at Seton Hall University for the Women’s Basketball team, and team captain 1985-1986.
 She also is a 2016 recipient of Seton Hall University’s College of Education and Human Services’ Hanbury Alumni Mission Award

-Gina Borea, Principal/Supervisor, Newmark K-8 School
+Gina Borea, Principal, Newmark K-8 and High School

-Ms. Borea is Principal and Supervisor at Newmark K-8 School.
+Ms. Borea is Principal and Supervisor at Newmark K-8 and High School.
 In addition to the commitment of improving student performance, she focuses on curriculum development and instructional improvement.
 She has extensive experience in education as a vice principal, supervisor, counselor and classroom teacher.

 Ms. Borea received her Bachelor of Arts degree in Sociology from Caldwell University, where she was the recipient of a four-year athletic scholarship (1984-1988).
 In addition, Ms. Borea has two Masters degrees in Special Education and Educational Administration.
 While at Caldwell University she was the captain of the Women’s Basketball team during her Sophomore, Junior and Senior years.
 During her Senior year her basketball number was retired.
 In 2010, Ms. Borea was inducted into Caldwell University’s Inaugural Athletic Hall of Fame.
 In 2013, she was the recipient of the ARC of Morris County Professional of the Year.